 Environmental protection is very important at VAUDE.
 Manufacturers for and suppliers to VAUDE are obliged to uphold environmental standards through our MRSL and contracts.
 In collaborative partnerships we work together to make production more efficient and thus reduce the environmental impact.

-Social responsibility is very important at VAUDE.
-We not only engage with social issues concerning our employees in our local area of Tettnang-Obereisenbach, but we also foster good working conditions for all people involved in the creation of our products throughout the world.
+Social responsibility has a high priority at VAUDE.
+We are not only committed to our employees at our headquarters in Tettnang-Obereisenbach, but are also committed to good working conditions for all people involved in the manufacture of our products worldwide.